James Lingwood – Co-Director

 Cressida is responsible for assisting the Co-Directors with Artangel’s financial management and in developing partnerships with funders and co-producers.
 She also assists with strategic planning, organisational management and human resources.
 Prior to working at Artangel, Cressida worked for Siobhan Davies Dance Company as Finance Co-ordinator and for The English Concert and other classical music organisations in management, finance and development.
 She graduated from Clare College, Cambridge, with a degree in history.
 Cressida is in the office from Monday–Friday and can be contacted on 020 7713 1400 or at firstname.lastname@example.org.

 Prior to joining Artangel in December 2011, Anna worked as a freelance consultant in public relations, marketing, curating, branding and copywriting for organisations including LAHF the RIBA, RCA, D&AD and SUNDAY art fair.
 She has also worked in communications roles for the V&A and Raven Row.
 Anna studied archaeology at Southampton University and completed an MA in Fine Art at Wimbledon College of Art in 2009.
-She maintains her artistic practice and freelance consultancy.
-Anna is in the office Monday, Tuesday and Thursday and can be contacted on 0207 713 1400 or at firstname.lastname@example.org.
+Anna is in the office Monday to Friday and can be contacted on 0207 713 1400 or at email@example.com.

 Gabrielle graduated from Chelsea College of Art in 2004 with an MA in Fine Art and was a participant on the Research Program at CCA, Kitakyushu in Japan from 2000-2001.
 Before joining Artangel she worked for ACAVA, an organization providing artists’ studios in London.
-Gabrielle is in the office on Mondays and Tuesdays and can be contacted on 020 7713 1400 or at email@example.com.
+Gabrielle is in the office Mondays, Tuesdays and fortnightly Wednesdays and can be contacted on 020 7713 1400 or at email@example.com.

 Sinéad McCarthy – Production Coordinator

-Sinéad recently graduated from an MFA in Curating at Goldsmiths College, previously completing a degree in BA Fine Art and History of Art.
-Prior to working at Artangel, Sinead worked as the Web Editor at Electra and has previously worked for ‘With’ on projects at the ICA and the Hayward Gallery, as a curator on ‘Contested Ground’ at 176 Project Space and on ‘I and Me’ at Studio Voltaire.
-At Artangel, Sinéad assists in the development and production of the programme and is in the office Monday, Thursday and Friday.
-She can be contacted on 020 7713 1400 or at firstname.lastname@example.org.
+Sinéad has been part of Artangel's production team for five years, focusing on the development and production of the programme.
+She graduated with an MFA in Curating at Goldsmiths College, previously completing a degree in BA Fine Art and History of Art.
+Prior to working at Artangel, Sinead worked as the Web Editor at Electra and has previously worked for 'With' on projects at the ICA and the Hayward Gallery, as a curator on 'Contested Ground' at 176 Project Space and on 'I and Me' at Studio Voltaire.
+From 2012 until 2013 she worked for Wandsworth Council's Arts team, managing the programme at the Pump House Gallery and currently works as a Project Manager for the artist Daniel Silver.
+Sinéad is in the office Monday – Thursday and can be contacted on 020 7713 1400 or at firstname.lastname@example.org.